flexfinRTP/accrueannuity/README.md

 ### Notes

-On Windows - fsevents

-Since fsevent is an optional dependency, the workaround is to run npm install with no-optional flag.

-npm install --no-optional

-*There are some crazy unresolved dependency issues between node-sass, node-gyp, node.js and python.
+*There are some unresolved dependency issues between node-sass, node-gyp, node.js and python.
 This app will be refactored using sass in the future.
 The current workaround is to have the following versions of these dependencies installed...
-Node.js version 15.9.0, node-gyp -v 7.1.2, python 2.7 & python 3.9, and node-sass v4.14.1.
+Node.js version 15.9.0, node-gyp -v 7.1.2, python 3.9, and node-sass v4.14.1.